 Community Collaborations

-Community Collaborations continually brings together different parts of the community in ways that are beneficial to both The University and community.
+Community collaborations bring together different parts of the community in ways that are beneficial to both the community and the University.

 Crossroads Civic Engagement Center